barebone-php/barebone-core/README.md

 ## Testing

+You can run tests with `phpunit` directly or use the provided grunt-task, which will also run tests whenever a PHP file changes.

-Install all required packages with:
+For using Grunt install all required packages with:

     $ npm install

-You can run tests with `phpunit` directly or use the provided grunt-task, which will also run tests whenever a PHP file changes.

 The following uses scripts from packages.json and references the binaries directly from '/vendor/'